Back arrow

 Plan B can cost anywhere between $10 to $50 over the counter and varies based on whether or not you opt for a generic or name-brand option.
 Your insurance may also help cover the cost of both Plan B or Ella, but a prescription from a health care provider is likely required.
 Hey Jane offers prescriptions for both brands to help lower the cost for you—click here to get started.

-FALSE: Plan B can cause infertility
+Does Plan B cause infertility?

 The science is clear: emergency contraception does not impact future fertility.
 Studies have shown that despite misconceptions, there are no long term side effects of using emergency contraception pills to prevent pregnancy.
 Emergency contraception does not increase the likelihood of miscarriage in the future, nor does it increase the risk for fetal abnormalities in future pregnancies.
 There is no evidence that emergency contraception permanently disrupts menstruation, either.